 2) Sensorineural hearing loss

 Hearing loss is caused by dysfunction of the inner ear, the cochlea, auditory nerve, or brain damage.
 Usually, this kind of hearing loss is due to damage of the hair cells in the cochlea.
 As humans get older, the hair cells lose some of their function, and our hearing gets worse.
-In Western Europe and North America it is estimated that over half of all people over 70 years of age have hearing impairment caused by degenerated hair cells in the cochlea.
+In Western Europe and North America, it is estimated that over half of all people over 70 have hearing impairment caused by degenerated hair cells in the cochlea.

 Sensorineural total deafness may be due to birth defects, inner ear infections, or head trauma.
-If the ear drum and middle ear are functioning properly, patients may benefit from a cochlear implant - a thin electrode is inserted in the cochlea, it stimulates electricity through a tiny microprocessor which is placed under behind the ear, under the skin.
+If the eardrum and middle ear are functioning properly, patients may benefit from a cochlear implant - a thin electrode is inserted into the cochlea, it stimulates electricity through a tiny microprocessor that is placed behind the ear, under the skin.

 3) Mixed hearing loss

 This is a combination of conductive and sensorineural hearing loss.
 Long-term ear infections can damage both the eardrum and the ossicles.
 Sometimes, surgical intervention may restore hearing, but it does not always work.

 Prelingual deafness is when a person is unable to hear properly before learning how to speak.

 Prelingual deafness refers to the inability to hear properly, or at all before the patient learned how to utter or understand speech.

 In such cases, the individual was born with a congenital condition or lost their hearing very early in life, during infancy.

 People with prelingual deafness have never acquired speech with sound.